 So, what does this have to do with carpal tunnel syndrome (CTS)?
 This analogy depicts what essentially happens when CTS occurs.
 Picture an assembly line worker packaging cookies.
-The cookies come out of the oven 6 rows deep at a rapid pace.
-There are normally 6 people working the line, 3 on each side, but for the last two weeks, one of the workers has been out on maternity leave and no one was assigned to that position… leaving 5 workers doing the work 6 people usually share.
+The cookies come out of the oven six rows deep at a rapid pace.
+There are normally six people working the line, three on each side, but for the last two weeks, one of the workers has been out on maternity leave and no one was assigned to that position, leaving five workers to do the work six people usually share.
 Let’s say, conservatively, there are 25 cookies packaged per minute.
-In 60-minutes, 1,500 cookies (25×60) are packaged; in an 8-hour day, 12,000 cookies are packed; and in a 40-hour work week, 48,000 cookies are packaged (by each worker)!
+In 60 minutes, 1,500 cookies (25×60) are packaged; in an eight-hour day, 12,000 cookies are packed; and in a 40-hour work week, 48,000 cookies are packaged (by each worker)!
 That’s a lot of fast, repetitive movements requiring bending forward and reaching, gripping, and moving the cookies into a tray and then stacking the trays.

 Because the symptoms associated with CTS gradually appear, we usually don’t run to our doctor until several months (and sometimes years) after the symptoms have been present.
 This makes it more challenging to treat CTS.
 Thus, all patients with CTS symptoms are encouraged to seek treatment as soon as possible.
 There are frequently other problems in the neck, shoulder, and elbow because we tend to compensate, move differently, and use other muscles when there is pain so the elbow, shoulder, and neck can become involved and require attention.
 This is why a chiropractor who treats all of these areas is a great treatment choice for the CTS patient.